antmicro/wishbone-interconnect-burst-mode-benchmark/README.md

 ### Usage

-Connect Arty with a flashed bitstream to your host's Ethernet interface and set its IP address to 169.254.10.1/24.
+Connect Arty flashed with a bitstream to your host's Ethernet interface and set its IP address to 169.254.10.1/24.
-Then connect with litex_server, use litex_term to connect to the serial port and litescope_cli to trigger the scope and download results.
+Then connect with litex_server, use litex_term to connect to the serial port and litescope_cli to trigger the scope and download the results.

 ```
 $ litex_server --udp --udp-ip 169.254.10.10